Getting Dumped

 The 3-Question Framework

-I had a recent exchange reflecting on positive and negative CEO-Board of Director interactions.
-So I mechanically responded with the “3-Question Framework” recommended by Priiva co-founder Gerry Sullivan.
-As a board director, I use this framework before, during, and after every board meeting.
+As a board director, I use the “3-Question Framework” before, during, and after every board meeting.
 And I advise CEO’s to use this framework as well as they prep for board meetings and steer their board discussion for optimal impact.

 3-Question Framework…